gradle/gradle/subprojects/docs/src/docs/release/notes.md

 Tasks and selectors accessible from Tooling API now carry an information about their [visibility](javadoc/org/gradle/tooling/model/Launchable.html).

+### Groovy version upgraded to 2.3.6

+Gradle 2.1 includes Groovy 2.3.6, where Gradle 2.0 included Groovy 2.3.4.

+This is a non breaking change.
+All build scripts and plugins that work with Gradle 2.0 will continue to work without change.

 ## Promoted features

 Promoted features are features that were incubating in previous versions of Gradle but are now supported and subject to backwards compatibility.